bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: __init__(entity, *relations)

-      Initialize a :class:`Context` with an entity and some relations of it.
+      Initialize a :class:`Context` for an entity and some relations of it.

       Defines the entity and the relations of it as the :class:`Context`\ 's :term:`purview`.

-      :param entity: The entity to use in the :class:`Context`.
+      :param entity: The entity to initialize the :class:`Context` for.
       :type entity: ~django.db.models.Model or
           ~collections.Iterable(~django.db.models.Model)
-      :param relations: The relations of the entity to use in the :class:`Context`.
+      :param relations: The relations of the entity to initialize the :class:`Context` for.
       :type relations: list(str)
       :raise TypeError: